python/cpython/Doc/library/tkinter.ttk.rst

 .. index:: single: ttk

-The :mod:`tkinter.ttk` module provides access to the Tk themed widget set, which has been introduced in Tk 8.5.
-If you do not have Python compiled against Tk 8.5 you may still use this module as long as you have Tile installed, but then you will miss some features provided by the new Tk, like anti-aliased font rendering under X11, window transparency (on X11 you will need a composition window manager) and others.
+The :mod:`tkinter.ttk` module provides access to the Tk themed widget set, introduced in Tk 8.5.
+If Python has not been compiled against Tk 8.5, this module can still be accessed if *Tile* has been installed.
+The former method using Tk 8.5 provides additional benefits including anti-aliased font rendering under X11 and window transparency (requiring a composition window manager on X11).

-The basic idea of :mod:`tkinter.ttk` is to separate, to the extent possible, the code implementing a widget's behavior from the code implementing its appearance.
+The basic idea for :mod:`tkinter.ttk` is to separate, to the extent possible, the code implementing a widget's behavior from the code implementing its appearance.